jotavare/jotavare.github.io/docs/x86_assembly_nasm/building_my_os/fat12_disk.md

 └── kernel
     └── main.asm (optional at the moment)
 ```
-We gonna work with the files with `*`.

 {: .important-title }
 A significant challenge in OS development is working within the constraints of the boot disk.
-Typically, a boot disk, such as a floppy disk, provides limited storage space, typically around 512 bytes per sector.
+Typically, a boot disk, such as a floppy disk, provides limited storage space, typically around `512 bytes` per sector.
 This limitation necessitates efficient utilization of disk space, especially when accommodating both the bootloader and kernel.

 ## Makefile Configuration

-This Makefile organizes the compilation of the bootloader and kernel, as well as the creation of the boot disk image (`main.img`).
+This `Makefile` organizes the compilation of the bootloader and kernel, as well as the creation of the boot disk image (`main.img`).

 ```makefile
 # Assembler